My teaching at the McIntire School of Commerce, University of Virginia:

 - Executive and Custom Programs focused on consulting skills, strategic management, and business-government relations

-At Daniels, I am the lead instructor for MGMT 2850 Business & Society (previously Public Policy & Business), a required course for all undergraduate students that focuses on the interaction between business, government and society.
-Specific topics include individual and organizational ethics, corporate social responsibility, business & politics, regulation, crisis management, and globalization.
+At Daniels, I was the lead instructor for MGMT 2850 Business & Society (previously Public Policy & Business), a required course for all undergraduate students that focuses on the interaction between business, government and society.
+Specific topics included individual and organizational ethics, corporate social responsibility, business & politics, regulation, crisis management, and globalization.
 In Fall 2015 we launched a Friday Business & Society speaker series for all MGMT 2850 students that brought high-profile individuals (Former Governor Dick Lamm, Ambassador Chris Hill, Will McCollum of Uber Colorado, etc.) to campus to speak on topics relevant to the course.

 Video: Teaching with Cases with Professor Paul Seaborn